Tiny-Earth/DemoSite/site/src/design.md

 Now imagine the opposite scenario, where a student presumes the exam will have lower-order cognitive questions, but the exam has mostly higher-order cognitive questions.
 The student is unlikely to perform well and will be frustrated that the course materials did not adequately prepare them for the exam.

 In both cases, the students’ study strategies are misaligned with the objectives of the exam.
-When students have the chance to practice the skills they are expected to learn, and those are the skills on which they are tested, it creates a less frustrating and more equitable learning environment for everyone.
+Instead, when students have the chance to practice the skills they are expected to learn, and those are the skills on which they are tested, it creates a less frustrating and more equitable learning environment for everyone.
+It also makes it easier on the instructor to interpret data from the assessment and determine whether to modify their teaching to address where students are struggling.

 !!! tip ""